9 Best Investment Apps in the UK for 2024

 Interactive Investor

-Its fee structure is satisfyingly simple, with a flat fee paid per month.
-These fees start from £9.99 per month for its basic accounts, while its ‘super investor’ accounts charge £19.99.
-These prices might prove slightly offputting for those tempted by some of the ‘freemium’ models on the market, but active investors with weightier investments will very quickly experience good value for money by investing with this provider.
+Its fee structure is satisfyingly simple: a flat fee paid per month.
+Basic accounts charge £9.99 per month, while ‘super investor’ accounts charge £19.99.
+These prices might prove slightly offputting for those tempted by some of the ‘freemium’ models on the market.
+Still, active investors with weightier investments will very quickly experience good value for money by investing with this provider.

 Interactive Investor Account Types: Stocks & Shares ISA, GIA, SIPP, Junior ISA, Cash savings account, Super Investor